Pre-lab Exercise: Surface Anatomy of the Forearm and Hand

 FUNCTIONAL ANATOMY: The deep fascia of the forearm is thickened into a dense fibrous band at the wrist.
 This band is the flexor retinaculum.
 It attaches to the scaphoid and trapezium laterally, and the pisiform and hamate medially creating the carpal tunnel.
-The tendons of the long flexors pass through this carpal tunnel (which is of obvious clinical relevance), under the retinaculum, preventing them from bowstringing at the wrist when their muscle bellies contract.
+The tendons of the long flexors pass through this carpal tunnel (which is of clinical relevance), under the retinaculum, preventing them from bowstringing at the wrist when their muscle bellies contract.

 NOTE – the flexor retinaculum is deep in the wrist, and it is very short in a mediolateral direction (2-3cm).

 - Leave the flexor retinaculum intact as you break through the fascia enclosing the forearm flexors.

 - Identify the four flexors that you now see fanning out from the medial epicondyle of the humerus: pronator teres, flexor carpi radialis, palmaris longus (sometimes absent), and flexor carpi ulnaris.

 - Trace the origin and insertion of the flexor carpi radialis and ulnaris muscles in the cadaver using the descriptions below to guide your identification.

-FUNCTIONAL ANATOMY: The pronator teres inserts on the radius and lies on the radial edge of the superficial flexor sheet.
+FUNCTIONAL ANATOMY: The pronator teres inserts on the radius.
 It pulls the radius over toward the flexor epicondyle and pronates the forearm.
 This is the only muscle of the superficial flexor layers that does not cross the wrist.

 The flexor carpi radialis is the radial flexor of the wrist.
 It lies to the ulnar side of the pronator teres muscle.
 Its tendon inserts on the base of the second and third metacarpal.